 Teacher in Charge: Mrs A. Gallop

-Digital Technologies is the fastest growing industry and students that have a genuine interest and do well in this area are highly sort after.
-This course further develops design and development skills.
-Knowledge of multimedia will be used to communicate information.
-This subject is about problem solving and creating rather than just being users of digital technologies.
-Students will also work through the technology process, from idea to outcomes.
+Digital Technologies is the fastest growing industry and students who have a genuine interest and do well in this area are highly sort after.
+This course further develops design and development skills and is about problem solving and creating rather than just being users of digital technologies.
+It develops the student's knowledge of multimedia so as they can communicate information effectively.

 This course will develop:

-• Skills in designing and developing a digital outcome • Advanced digital media skills • What is good design • Planning a project • Computational Thinking • Evaluating • Understanding of HCI (Human Computer Interaction)
+• skills in designing and developing a digital outcome • advanced digital media skills • an understanding of what is good design • project planning • computational thinking • evaluating • an understanding of HCI (Human Computer Interaction)

-Term 1 will be spent on students developing skills in their area of interest.
-In Terms 2 and 3 students will decide on a project and spend this time learning, creating and sharing to produce a completed digital technologies outcome.
+In Term 1 some time will be spent on students developing skills in their area of interest.
+In Terms 2 and 3 students will decide on a project and spend this time designing, creating and sharing to produce a completed digital technologies outcome.